 - Please note that you must be able to visit the accommodation in person before you apply.
 Viewing for Clandon House starts at the beginning of June; August for Gower Street flats.

 University of London's Housing Services (ULHS) – Help with private accommodation

-- The ULHS Private Housing Guide provides information about everything you need to know about finding, securing and overcoming problems with private student accommodation in London.
+- The ULHS Private Housing Guide provide information about everything you need to know about finding, securing and overcoming problems with private student accommodation in London.